 A proper Terms and Conditions agreement will help prevent abuses of your store, help you lay legal claim to your content and help limit your liability.

 Let's explore that statement a bit more in-depth so that you can get a better sense of what kind of standards are typical and what kind of liability a Terms and Conditions agreement will help protect you from.

-A Terms and Conditions agreement can set the tone for your ecommerce website.
-You'll have the opportunity to set guidelines for how users should behave and what happens if they don't follow your rules, which might have to do with things like:
+A Terms and Conditions agreement is where you set guidelines for how users should behave and what happens if they don't follow your rules, which might have to do with things like:

 Through the inclusion of specific clauses, your Terms and Conditions agreement will let users know your rules and requirements, and actions you'll take if they're broken.

 Here's an example of a standard type of clause that outlines what's prohibited:

 To Lay a Legal Claim on Your Content

 When you create a website, it is vital to know who owns the content on that site.
 You are more than likely the owner of anything and everything visible on your website (except for user-generated content).
 A Terms and Conditions agreement is where you lay your claim, such as in an intellectual property clause, like this one: